efelleto/efelleto/readme.md

 #  Eduardo Felleto

 Software Engineering student focused on scalable architecture and the FOSS ethos.
 I'm a developer driven by a curiosity for learning and writing clean, reusable code.
-Passionate about cybersecurity, open standards, and decentralizing the digital world, I enjoy collaborating with friends and devising my own solutions for everyday technical challenges..
+Passionate about cybersecurity, open standards, and decentralizing the digital world, I enjoy collaborating with friends and devising my own solutions for everyday technical challenges.

 ---